 14. Making a complaint

 If you are unhappy with the way we have dealt with any of your data protection concerns, you can make a complaint to the Information Commissioners Office (ICO), the supervisory authority for data protection issues in England and Wales.
 We would recommend that you complain to us in the first instance, but if you wish to contact the ICO you can do so using the details below.
-The ICO is a wholly independent regulator established in order to enforce data protection law.
+The ICO is a wholly independent regulator established to enforce data protection law.

 ICO Concerns website: www.ico.org.uk/concerns